The New Zealand Wars / Ngā Pakanga o Aotearoa: Format and key ideas

 The Introduction begins and ends with the central premise of the book: The New Zealand Wars need to be acknowledged, understood and remembered in terms of how they shape the country's history and development as a nation.
-O'Malley suggests this requires New Zealanders "to openly and honesty confront and take ownership of [their] past, not just cherry-picking the good things but remembering the darker episodes as well."
+O'Malley suggests this requires New Zealanders "to openly and honesty confront and take ownership of [their] past, not just cherry-picking the good things but remembering the darker episodes as well".
 This section of the book provides an overview of the various combatants in the conflicts.
 It is noted that a range of Crown defence forces, including conscripted troops, militia and volunteers, were supported by various groups of Māori with their own interests.
-In contrast, the Māori opposition were from a wide range of iwi and hapū, had no organised "standing army" or "effective artillery" and "an absence of formalised command structures, made it necessary to coordinate efforts through discussion and consensus rather than the issuing of orders from above."
-Most Māori who participated in the fighting were male with a few wāhine toa (female fighters), but in general women and children were vulnerable when the forces of the Crown attacked what were often "open and undefended villages rather than fortified positions."
-The Introduction does offer some analysis of the causes of the wars with one reviewer noting: "If there is a central theme to The New Zealand Wars| Ngā Pakanga o Aotearoa, it is that the wars came about due to settlers' hunger for land and the government's determination to impose its sovereignty in the face of Māori resolve to maintain rangatiratanga...[concluding]...there is little doubt that these conflicts would not have occurred without settler colonialism.
+In contrast, the Māori opposition were from a wide range of iwi and hapū, had no organised "standing army" or "effective artillery" and "an absence of formalised command structures, made it necessary to coordinate efforts through discussion and consensus rather than the issuing of orders from above".
+Most Māori who participated in the fighting were male with a few wāhine toa (female fighters), but in general women and children were vulnerable when the forces of the Crown attacked what were often "open and undefended villages rather than fortified positions".
+The "Introduction" does offer some analysis of the causes of the wars with one reviewer noting: "If there is a central theme to The New Zealand Wars: Ngā Pakanga o Aotearoa, it is that the wars came about due to settlers' hunger for land and the government's determination to impose its sovereignty in the face of Māori resolve to maintain rangatiratanga.
+There is little doubt that these conflicts would not have occurred without settler colonialism.
 It is no longer acceptable to justify the wars on the basis of a colonial predestination, native savagery, or chivalrous contest."
-Another writer notes that the book records how this manifested as a major conflict of understanding of the Treaty of Waitangi, and therefore, "that the wars began in 1844, when Māori iwi in the North and South Island realized that the settlers (Pākehā) held a very different interpretation of Māori landownership and sovereignty as set out in the treaty."
+Another writer notes that the book records how this manifested as a major conflict of understanding of the Treaty of Waitangi, and therefore, "that the wars began in 1844, when Māori iwi in the North and South Island realized that the settlers (Pākehā) held a very different interpretation of Māori landownership and sovereignty as set out in the treaty".
 The final section in the Introduction considers the changing historiography and introduces the debate that resulted in the acceptance by historians of the term New Zealand Wars for the conflicts.